 However, expecting our employers to recognize those for us, appreciate, and value them doesn’t claim for a fair chance unless we get to recognize them ourselves.

-So, think what makes you add values to an organization and how you can evidently prove yourself to be an asset they will think twice to part with.
+So, think about what makes you add values to an organization and how you can evidently prove yourself to be an asset they will think twice to part with.

 Also, simultaneously work on your weaknesses which might be big as taking the right decisions, carrying the right attitude towards work and customers, to trifles like punctuality, time management, and language skills.